 It’s much easier to adjust spending when you think about what you value.
 For example, when making a big-ticket decision such as a luxury car, ask yourself this question: will this car help me gain more time to spend with the family?
 On the other end of the spectrum – maybe you’re looking to buy a vacation home.
 This might be a great way to earn some investment income and also help you live the life you truly want.
 Of course, many more questions have to be answered before buying that condo in Maui but you get the point.

 Real financial planning

 After reading this article by Ben Carlson, I was kicked in the head with the realization that we only have 12 more summers until our kids start going off to college.
 Money isn’t everything and I have come to the point that accumulating more isn’t my priority.

 I’ve always been a saver.
 However, most of my saving life didn’t really have a purpose – I just liked seeing money grow.
 This summer was a moment of clarity for me.
 I know exactly why I was saving, and I’m glad I blindly did it over the past 20 years.
 I’m also glad I married someone who shares the same values as me.
-We do well but neither one of us are big-time earners.
+We do well but neither one of us is big-time earners.
 Yet we gained a ton of flexibility in our lives before we even hit 40 because we knew what we didn’t value.
 We now know what we do value and are fortunate enough reap the rewards.

-The past 3 months was also a nice reminder of what I’m striving to do for my current and future clients.
+The past 3 months were also a nice reminder of what I’m striving to do for my current and future clients.
 Now, more than ever, I want them to be able to have more time to spend with their spouses, children, grandchildren, or themselves.

-Whether it’s today, in a few years, or a couple decades from now, my job is to calculate how and when you can get to your happy place.
+Whether it’s today, in a few years, or a couple of decades from now, my job is to calculate how and when you can get to your happy place.
 My mission is to help you get there.

 Besides, summers are what life is all about.